HQarroum/circular-linked-list/README.md

 ### Conditional removal

-It is possible to remove a node using a more functional way, by using a predicate passed to `list_remove_node_if`, here is an example of how you can use it :
+It is possible to remove a node using a more functional way, by using a predicate passed to `list_remove_node_if`.

 ```C
 int predicate(size_t index, node_t* node, void* data) {